CommonRoad/commonroad-scenario-designer/README.md

 These estimations are imperfect (the OSM maps as well) and often it is advisable to edit the scenarios by hand via the GUI.

+#### Tutorials
+We also provide tutorials demonstrating how the different map converter APIs can be used.

 ## Documentation